learn-co-curriculum/java-mod-1-your-first-java-program/README.md

 - An instruction is a command for the computer.
 In Java, most instructions end with a `;`.
 There are notable exceptions, and we will cover them all in detail in upcoming units.
-- A method a grouping of instructions.
+- A method is a grouping of instructions.
 We use methods to organize instructions that belong together.
   - Consider for example that you wanted to explain to someone how to make breakfast